InfamousMG/Rest_Countries_BDD_API_Testing/README.md

 - To trigger all scenarios at once, run 'behave' in the terminal.
 - To trigger particular scenarios marked with tags, run 'behave --tags=<scenario tag>'
 - To trigger scenarios with print statements, run 'behave --no-capture'
 - To create a report in Allure, run 'behave -f allure_behave.formatter:AllureFormatter -o AllureReports'.
-In AllureReports folder, there is an example of report with a screenshot of html version opened in a browser
+In AllureReports folder, there is an example of a report with a screenshot of html version opened in a browser
-- To view the Allure report in a browser (html format), navigate to a directory where your 'allure-commandline-2.13.8\allure-2.13.8\bin' is located and run 'allure serve <location of your Allure Report'
+- To view the Allure report in a browser (html format), navigate to a directory where your 'allure-commandline-2.13.8\allure-2.13.8\bin' is located and run 'allure serve <location of your Allure Report>'